mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 After consulting an attorney, do whatever you want.
 Just be sure that your righteous self-empowerment won't catch fire.

-## Light

-### Sunrise Lamp <a name="SunriseLamp"></a>
+## Sunrise Lamp <a name="SunriseLamp"></a>

 ![](https://osf.io/v5f4d/download){:width="100%"}

-I combined an [Ikea FADO table lamp](https://www.google.com/search?q=ikea%20fado&tbm=isch) with a smart lightbulb to make a DIY sunrise lamp.
+I combined an [Ikea FADO table lamp](https://www.google.com/search?q=ikea%20fado&tbm=isch) with a smart lightbulb to fashion a DIY sunrise lamp.
-The idea here is the light is on a timer to gently fade in before I want to get up to gradually shift my body towards wakefulness.
+The idea here is that the light runs on a timer to gently fade in before I want to get up, gradually shifting my body towards wakefulness.
 I quite like it, especially in combination with [a clock radio alarm](#AlarmClock).
 It's probably ranks among the more effective interventions I've tried.
 Plus, it doubles as a handy voice-controlled light via Amazon Alexa.